Jane Frances Winn

-Jane Frances Winn who wrote as Frank Fair (1855 – 1927), called the "dean of newspaper women" in St. Louis, was an influential American journalists of the early 20th century.
-By 1903 she was recognized as a journalist to whom "even men" paid their homage: The Journalist, a New York City weekly periodical about newspaper people and their work, profiled Winn in its series of prominent writers.
+Jane Frances Winn (1855 – 1927), who wrote as Frank Fair, was an American journalist.
+She was called the "dean of newspaper women" in St. Louis.
+By 1903, she was recognized as a journalist to whom "even men" paid their homage: The Journalist, a New York City weekly periodical about newspaper people and their work, profiled Winn in its series of prominent writers.

 Early life

-Jane Frances Winn was born in 1855 in Chillicothe, Ohio, the daughter of Thomas Winn (1825–1880) and Anna M. Winn (1835–1901).
+Winn was born in 1855 in Chillicothe, Ohio, the daughter of Thomas Winn (1825–1880) and Anna M. Winn (1835–1901).
 She was of Irish parentage on her father's side, and on her mother's she was of English extraction.

 When she was twelve years old, Winn became the editor of her grammar-school paper, the "Excelsior".
 She wrote the editorials, padded the "want columns" and wrote a poem each week.

 Career

 Like many women journalists at the time, Winn started her career as a teacher, teaching both botany and chemistry in her native town of Ohio.
 While she was teaching in high school, her sister Eleanor was teaching in the elementary school.

 To keep up with the work of her classes, for five years Winn took courses at Harvard University during the summer, and spent one summer at the Starling Medical College in Columbus, Ohio, studying chemistry privately under Curtis B. Howard, who was a well-known toxicologist.

 When the board of education would not supply a laboratory for qualitative analysis to the chemistry class Winn was teaching, Winn and her students created one of their own.
 They constructed test tube holders from jack-knives, and out of ink bottles constructed the alcohol lamps.
 One of her students, Frederick L. Dunlap, later became an instructor of chemistry at the University of Michigan and worked with chemical companies in the Chicago area.

 Winn made a study of the oaks of Ohio and wrote a monograph on the subject, and she was elected vice-president of the Ohio Academy of Science for 1895.

 Her desire to write, and a series of articles on botany, illustrated by one of the boy pupils in her class, was her introduction to newspaper work in the city of St. Louis.
 The young man, William Ireland, became the cartoonist of The Columbus Dispatch, and was known by the shamrock attached to his signature.

 Winn was one of the founders of the Century Club of her native town — Chillicothe, Ohio — one of the others who was a charter member being Mrs. Wilson Woodrow, well known in literature.
 The club, of which she was the secretary for three years, sent Winn as a delegate to the general federation convention in Denver in 1898, and stopping off in St. Louis to meet the editor of the paper to whom she had been sending her botany stories, she was engaged to take charge of the club column.